BashithaAnthony/EN2533--robot-design-and-competition-2025/README.md

 ## Project Status

 Completed

-✅ Completed

-Developed as part of the **EN2533 – Robot Design and Competition** module and successfully demonstrated in the final competition environment.
+Developed as part of the **EN2533 – Robot Design and Competition** module and demonstrated in the final competition environment.